coreos/vault-operator/doc/user/vault.md

 # Configuring Vault nodes

-This document describes how to access a Vault node deployed by the Vault operator and configure an high availability (HA) Vault setup.
+This document describes how to access a Vault node deployed by the vault-operator and configure a high availability (HA) Vault setup.

-See [Vault operator][getting-started] for information on managing Vault instances by using the Vault Operator.
+See [Vault operator][getting-started] for information on managing Vault instances using the Vault Operator.

 ## Prerequisites